flpvsk/flpvsk.com/site-flpvsk.com/texts/polychops.md

 Polychops is a fun practice tool for musicians.

 It's a personal passion of mine.
-It started off with an idea for a polyrhythmic metronome and evolved into a drum-machine and a looper that work in your web-browser.
+It started off with an idea for a polyrhythmic metronome and evolved into a drum machine and a looper that work in your web browser.

-I'm still working on the app in my free time, doing research, ideation and implementaion.
+I'm still working on the app in my free time, doing research, ideation and implementation.

 Polychops launched in September 2018.